SDG Awards- Local Leaders

 Detroit Means Business, Detroit

-2019 Local Leader
+2019 Local Leaders

-Judi Harri
+Judi Harris

 Judi Harris has been Program Director for Refugee Services at St. Vincent Catholic Charities in Lansing since December 2008.
 In this role, she manages Refugee Services staff and coordinates programs for all refugees coming to the Lansing area.
 Judi leads her program to establish housing, health care, employment, education, and community connections for new arrivals.
 Judi fights to keep the refugee resettlement program working and healthy by building partnerships and conducting outreach and education to community groups, schools and universities, business and faith-based organizations around mid-Michigan.